Islam and violence: Islamophobia

 Islamophobia denotes the prejudice against, the hatred towards, or the fear of the religion of Islam or Muslims.
 While the term is now widely used, both the term itself and the underlying concept of Islamophobia have been heavily criticized.
 In order to differentiate between prejudiced views of Islam and secularly motivated criticism of Islam other terms have been proposed.
 The causes and characteristics of Islamophobia are still debated.
 Some commentators have posited an increase in Islamophobia resulting from the September 11 attacks, while others have associated it with the increased presence of Muslims in the United States, the European Union and other secular nations.
 Steven Salaita contends that indeed since 9/11, Arab Americans have evolved from what Nadine Naber described as an invisible group in the United States into a highly visible community that directly or indirectly has an effect on the United States' culture wars, foreign policy, presidential elections and legislative tradition.
+For ex- Islamophobia is rampant in China.
+That is why more than one million Muslims have been arbitrarily detained in China's Xinjiang region.
+Re-education camps are just one part of the government's crackdown on Uighurs.

+Portrayal of Muslims as violent figures in India dates back to the first conquests in the region.
+The Buddhist tantric text Kalachakra Tantra, compiled around the 11th century, in the backdrop of Mahmud of Ghazni's raids, criticised both Islamic practices & theology, disparagingly referring it as a 'demonic religion' (asura-dharma).